Yashbansode76/Data-Analysis-Dashboard/README.md

 - Line Chart :- for Monthly Profit Trend.
 - Horizontal Bar Chart :- for Top 5 Customers by Sales.
 - Stacked Bar Chart :- for Quantity and Profit by Sub-Category.

+## Conclusion:
+The Mehata Ecommerce Sales Dashboard provides a clear and interactive view of business performance, enabling quick insights into sales, profit, customer behavior, and product trends.
+By combining KPIs with visual charts, it helps identify top-performing states, products, and customers, track seasonal profit patterns, and understand payment preferences.
+This empowers decision-makers to spot growth opportunities, address underperforming areas, and make data-driven strategies for improving overall ecommerce performance.